 Gathering customer insights is a crucial strategy to improve customer satisfaction.
 Various SaaS apps exist to help companies collect customer data.
 They include:

 BoldBI webpage displaying the headline “AI and Analytics.
 Embedded.
-Everywhere.” with buttons for a free trial, a live demo, and partner logos below.
+Everywhere.” with buttons for free trial and live demo

 Key features